 Low-E windows reflect heat and save you money

 Low E glass, E stands for emissivity, was introduced in 1979 and is now a great favorite among contractors.
 Low E glass works by reflecting heat the same during the winter and summer, using a thin metallic coating on or in the glass.
-These windows can be installed almost in all regions of the world, but the main factor is related to the building design and window position.
+Low-E-windows can be installed almost in all regions of the world, but the main factor is related to the building design and window position.
 As a builder, you can use them for your new projects or even in major renovations, ideally for healthcare facilities as maintaining temperatures is critical in some of these facilities.